michaelfester/docs/docs/reference/components/collection-component.md

 slug: collection-component
 ---

+The Collection Component is a versatile and visually appealing way to display a group of related items in your app.
+It allows users to browse, explore, and interact with multiple entries, such as products, articles, or events, presented in a grid or list layout for a seamless user experience.

 {% callout title="Meet the new Glide Apps" %}
 Pages and Apps have been combined into just ‘Glide Apps’.
 Please refer to [this article](/docs/meet-the-new-glide-apps) for updated information, as some of this documentation is outdated.
 {% /callout %}